Medicare Supplement vs. Medicare Advantage: Which is Better?

 For everyone else, the safety net is a mechanism built into Medicare Advantage called the Maximum Out-of-Pocket (MOOP) limit, which caps out at $6,700 per year.
-So, if the plan you choose has a $6,700 MOOP, when your Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health... on hospital and doctor copays reach $6,700 in the calendar year, you don’t pay any copays for the rest of the year.
+So, if the plan you choose has a $6,700 MOOP, when your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.... on hospital and doctor copays reach $6,700 in the calendar year, you don’t pay any copays for the rest of the year.
 MOOP, however, does not include your monthly premiums or the cost of your prescriptions.
 It’s just the copays.

 The big copays and the relatively high out-of-pocket limit are what make Medicare Advantage plans less than ideal for people who don’t qualify for both Medicare and Medicaid and have chronic health conditions.
 If the copays don’t get you, the hassle of getting referrals to see a specialist will.